dotnet/docfx/docs/designs/publish.md

 hash        | MD5 hash of the content file specified by `{path}`. locale      | locale of the file. monikers    | monikers of the file.
-*additional properties | Additional properties can be added here if they are required by publish.
-For backward compatibility reasons, article metadata is required by publish, thus they are also put here.
+**additional properties* | Additional properties can be added here if they are required by publish.
+For backward compatibility reasons, article metadata is required by publish, thus they are also put here temporarily.